acallejasp/fdsw-github/site/content/docs/5.3/components/button-group.md

 {{< /example >}}

 {{< callout info >}}
-Button groups require an appropriate `role` attribute and explicit label to ensure assistive technologies like screen readers identify buttons as grouped and announce them.
+Button groups require an appropriate `role` attribute and experiencialicit label to ensure assistive technologies like screen readers identify buttons as grouped and announce them.
 Use `role="group"` for button groups or `role="toolbar"` for button toolbars.
 Then use `aria-label` or `aria-labelledby` to label them.
 {{< /callout >}}

 These classes can also be added to groups of links, as an alternative to the [`.nav` navigation components]({{< docsref "/components/navs-tabs" >}}).